-The National Patrol system was developed to promote the improvement of patroller skills on hill, and to provide a benchmark for patrollers to strive for that would be recognised around Australia and internationally.
+The National Patrol system was developed by the ASPA National On Snow committee to promote the improvement of ski patroller skills on hill, and to provide a benchmark for patrollers to strive for, that would be recognised around Australia and internationally.

 The program benefits patrols by providing goals for patrollers to strive towards and the knowledge that those that achieve this skill level will be able to spread their knowledge back into the patrol and help others to improve their skills.

 Similarly, patrollers gain the confidence that comes from being tested and approved by their peers.
 They also are able to travel to other resorts knowing that they will be accepted as having good skills.